adamz799/DeepLearningFlappyBird/README.md

 # Overview
 This project is a pytorch implemention of ["Playing Flappy Bird with DQN"](https://github.com/yenchenlin1994/DeepLearningFlappyBird.git).
-The network architecture is built following the ["Readme"](https://github.com/yenchenlin/DeepLearningFlappyBird/blob/master/README.md) file, which is a bit different to the [tensorflow](https://github.com/yenchenlin/DeepLearningFlappyBird/blob/master/deep_q_network.py) version.
+The network architecture is built following the [readme file](https://github.com/yenchenlin/DeepLearningFlappyBird/blob/master/README.md), which is a bit different to the [tensorflow version](https://github.com/yenchenlin/DeepLearningFlappyBird/blob/master/deep_q_network.py).

 ## Installation Dependencies:
 * Python 3.5